 While everything has been all smiles and sunshine until now, unfortunately there is still a dark side to Linux audio.
 This is mainly due to Linux audio still being a very small market and the fragmented nature of all the distributions.
 You might be one of the lucky ones and just plug in your audio interface, boot up your DAW and start making music.
 For many others there will be some very technical issues that need solving to get things working.
 This is because it’s quite likely nobody has ever used your exact interface with the exact same software on the exact same computer as you before!

-The first hurdle you may encounter is that of real-time permissions for the kernel.
+The first hurdle you may encounter is that of real-time permissions for the audio driver.
 Basically, Linux cares a LOT more about security than it does about audio performance.
 Security settings on a computer are not something people coming from Mac or PC have ever had to deal with, so it can be a bit intimidating.
 The good news is, you don’t really have to understand this stuff IF you can just get someone to tell you what to do for your specific situation.
 For Fedora, after a lot of tedious research, I can tell you exactly what to do!

 Check jack is installed, if not, install it